-As a cannabis gardener, the appeal of perennial cannabis is obvious.
+Perennial plants, by definition, are plants that grow for more than 2 years.
+As a cannabis grower, the appeal of perennial cannabis is obvious.
 If you could have one cannabis plant grow for many years, you could avoid the time-consuming process of germinating seedlings, finding out their sex, and getting them ready to harvest.

 The traditional life cycle of the cannabis plant begins as a seedling in spring, flowers in the summer, and is harvested in the fall.

 Because cannabis plants are only made for one growth cycle, prolonging their life can affect their health in the long run.